Private Walks and Tours

 - In the Footsteps of the Emperor: A Walk and Discussion at the Temple of Heaven

 - Tiananmen Square and the Making of Modern Beijing: A Walk and Discussion

 - The Dowager and the Dynasty: A Walk and Discussion at the Summer Palace

 - The Ming and the Manchus: A Walk and Discussion at the Forbidden City

-Private walks and discussions are generally two to three hours in length and start at 1500 RMB for up to five people.
+Private walks and discussions are generally two to three hours in length and start at 1200 RMB for up to five people.
+Most walks meet at convenient locations along Beijing's excellent (and user-friendly) Metro System.
+We can also arrange pick-up and drop-off service to and from your home, hostel, or hotel for a modest additional charge.
 Click on the links above for more information, walk details, and pricing.

 What others have said...